Events

 Materials related to this event:

-The REACH Center hosted an introductory session for the George Mason University community on this new NIH-funded climate and health exploratory research center.
-An overview of the Center's proposed activities was provided, followed by a discussion on how the new Center can help investigators develop climate and health research.
+The REACH Center hosted an introductory session for the George Mason University community on the new exploratory research center.
+An overview of the Center's proposed activities was provided, followed by a discussion on how the new Center can help investigators develop relevant research and collaborations.

 Session Recording Available (password given upon request)